-We are all really able writers at Harworth Church of England Academy.
-We know that great readers make great writers and so it has been important for us to really forge that link.
+At Harworth Church of England Academy we know that great readers make great writers and so it has been important for us to really forge that link.
 We designed our Long Term Plan so that reading and writing could be immersed in every curriculum subject.
 With this in mind the writing the children produce in every curriculum subject is just as important as the writing in their English books.

 Each term has the foci of one or two books and the Educational Visit which the children go on at the start of term has the purpose of immersing the children in a topic and therefore bringing out the best writing from experience.